matheusgomes28/matheusgomes28/README.md

 - 💬 Ask me about C++ or anything coding related.
 - 📫 How to reach me: I'm always online on my [discord channel](https://discord.com/invite/8CvRcsjPAN)!
 - 😄 Pronouns: he/him
-- ⚡ Fun facts: I lived in Sao Paulo, Brazil for 12 years.
+- ⚡ Fun facts: I was born in Sao Paulo, Brazil, and lived there for 12 years.
       I'm getting into DJ-ing with my new Pioneer ddj!

 ### Contribution Chart
 <picture>